deskvillage/dannychadburn.github.io/ebook-creation/index.md

 ---
 ## Keen to know more?

 As the scope of each eBook project varies so widely, putting a set price on it is difficult without first talking things through.
+As a rough guide, a budget of around £4-7,000 would cover the scope of the process outlines above.

-Whether you just have the seed of an idea, or a fully formed structure, give me a call and we'll take it from there.
+Whether you just have the seed of an idea, or a fully formed ebook structure, give me a call and we'll take it from there.

 <a href="/contact"><button class="button">Get in touch</button></a>